raivatshah/CS2100/revision.md

 1. All code resides within a function.
 So a `.c` program is just a bunch of funcs.
 2. Program starting point is always the `main` function, which always returns `0`.
 3. `#include<stdio.h>` is a pre-processor directive.
 Means add the file `stdio.h` for compilation.
 Now can use code from that file, eg `printf`.
 Can define global constants using `#` also.
+Eg `#define radius 2`
-4. C is case sensitive and a statement is equivalent to a step in an algorithm.
+4. C is case sensitive and a C statement is equivalent to a step in an algorithm.

 **C Variables**

 * Each variable is stored in the memory (RAM), a long 1D array.
 * Must be declared before use & data type specified at declaration.
 Data type decides type of value, size of value (no of bytes), & range of values (depends upon size)
-* Static (file scope & funciton static) are intialized to 0 but non-static (local variables) are *indeterminate*.
+* Static (file scope & funciton static) variables are intialized to 0 but non-static (local variables) are *indeterminate*.
 Undefined behavior.

 | Data Type     |  32-bit processor | 64-bit processor  |
 | ------------- |:-------------:| -----:|